Human-Oriented-ATP/lean-tactics/README.md

 Reasoning tactics:
 - `mp`.
 Applies modus ponens, adding the resulting statement to the hypothesis.
 - `use_theorem`.
 Applies the given theorem to the current goal.
 If the conclusion of the theorem matches our goal, then applies the theorem.
 Otherwise, if the theorem is an iff or equality, rewrites the goal using the theorem.
 Otherwise, fails.
+- `has_forall_quantifier`, `has_exists_quantifier`.
+Checks if a given expression begins with the specified quantifier.
+- `contains_constant`.
+Checks if a given expression contains a particular constant (e.g. “degree” or “5”).

 Library-retrieval tactics:
 - `get_thm_decls`.
 Gets all theorems accessible within the current context (with an option to restrict to all theorems relevant to a particular subject area e.g. graph theory).